Key Areas of Bilateral Cooperation

 - Libya: The UAE has coordinated with US and international partner forces on countering extremists and has provided humanitarian assistance to the Libyan people.

 - Fight Against ISIS: Committed to combating Islamic extremism in all of its forms, the UAE is participating in a multinational mission with the US and other partners to confront ISIS in Syria and Iraq.
-In addition, since 2011, the UAE has provided more than $750 million in aid to Syrian refugees.
+The Coalition’s combined efforts have diminished ISIS’ military capability, territorial control, leadership, financial resources and online influence.
+In addition, since 2011, the UAE has provided more than $1.11 billion aid to Syrian refugees.

 UAE Counterterrorism Operations in Yemen